fmigneault/aiu/README.rst

 aiu: Audio Info Updater
 ======================================

-Tool for updating ID3 tags of audio files using info configuration files.
+Tool for updating ID3 tags of audio files using text metadata and configuration files.

+This tool helps normalize album metadata that can be easily retrievable from various websites as plain text and applies it to audio files with partially matchable names.
+Matching between metadata and actual audio files employs various lookup and pattern matching methods to be flexible against various naming conventions.

 Build package and install
 ======================================